 We have a state of the art computer lab where an entire classroom is able to practice computer skills at the same time.
 Students in grades K-2 are taught basic computer skills.
-Students in grades 3-8 are encouraged to do research in the computer lab for other subject area projects.
-We also have a cart of 30 iPads in each classroom grades 2 - 5 that can be used to further student access to technology.
+We also have a cart of 30 iPads in each classroom grades 2-5 that can be used to further student access to technology.
 In Jr. high all students use school issued Chromebooks for each subject area.
 The students each sign an internet safety agreement at the start of each school year.
 All computers are monitored for proper usage and each computer has blockers for internet safety reasons.
 Any student misusing the computer internet policies will be subject to disciplinary actions.
 Students in grades 3-8 attend STEM classes twice-a-week for training in basic engineering skills.